STEP 1: Attend a Study Abroad 101 Workshop

-- Many language classes are pre-approved for area C1, C2, or C-elective
+- Many language classes are pre-approved for area C2 or C-Elective Lower Division

-- If the class you want to take is not listed on the GE Pre-Approved List, you must schedule an appointment with the International Center to discuss other potential options.
+- If the class you want to take is not listed on the GE Pre-Approved List, you must schedule an appointment with the International Center to complete a course substitution.

 If there is a course you would like to take that is not on the pre-approved list above, you will need to submit a course substitution petition.